thorstenrie/lpstats/README.md

 ## Known Limitations

 - The calculations are based on floating point arithmetic.
-It is not suitable for arbitrary precision fixed-point decimal numbers.
+It is not suitable for arbitrary precision fixed-point decimal arithmetic.